 No one would classify diabetes, HIV or cancer as crimes.
 We all know they’re diseases brought on by a combination of societal, behavioral and genetic factors.
 So why is society’s attitude toward drug addiction different?

-United States Surgeon General Dr. Vivek H. Murthy aims to change the conversation around substance-use disorders in his historic, first-ever Surgeon General’s report on the science behind preventing and treating substance-use disorders, released November 17.
+Last November, United States Surgeon General Dr. Vivek H. Murthy released the first-ever Surgeon General's report on the science behind preventing and treating substance-use disorders to change the the conversation surrounding addiction.

 Although most of us aren’t going to go out and read Murthy’s book-length report, there’s a lot we can learn about addiction.
 Here are some shocking facts about the substance-use disorder crisis that’s plaguing America.